mmistakes/mm-github-pages-starter/_pages/projects.md

 classes: wide
 -->

 Sample document listing for the collection `_projects`.
-I added collection.
+I added collection and the site-projects.

+{% include base_path %}

+{% for post in site.projects %}
+  {% include archive-single.html %}
+{% endfor %}